 (b) shall be given effect to according to the elector’s intention.

-(3) In subsection (2) “prescribed manner” means —
+(3) In subsection (2) prescribed manner means —

 (a) where there are only 2 candidates on the ballot paper, the manner required by section 128(1);

 (b) where there are more than 2 candidates on the ballot paper, the manner required by section 128(3).